dynamoose/dynamoose/docs/api/Schema.md

 ### hashKey: boolean

-You can set this to true to overwrite what the `hashKey` for the Model will be.
+You can set this to true to overwrite what the `hashKey` (partition key) for the Model will be.
 By default the `hashKey` will be the first key in the Schema object.

 ```js
 {